76ers fire Brett Brown after being swept out of playoffs

 The Sixers believed they were ready to contend for their first championship in 37 years and Brand spent $180 million to re-sign Tobias Harris and nearly $100 million to sign free agent Al Horford away from Boston.

-Instead, the Sixers had only snippets of consistent success and Brown paid the price, the longtime San Antonio Spurs assistant coach now out of a job on a contract that runs through the 2021-2022 season.
+Instead, the Sixers had only snippets of consistent success and Brown paid the price.
+The longtime San Antonio Spurs assistant is now out of a job on a contract that runs through the 2021-2022 season.

 Even with two 26-game losing streaks on Brown’s resume, the front office never wavered early in his tenure that Brown was the right coach to bring Philadelphia its first championship since 1983.
 He steered the franchise as interim general manager in 2018 after Bryan Colangelo was fired amid a Twitter scandal.